 Our admissions counselors can’t wait to help you!

-The PCA semester program is geared toward students interested in art and design, and is open to students both with and without previous experience.
-Visiting students select from a variety of art and design concentrations, usually aligned with their major, and select any elective courses from the array of art, design, management, and humanities offerings for a total of 12 - 19 credits.
+Spend a semester immersed in the lively creative scene of Paris!
+The SAI semester program at PCA is geared toward students interested in art and design, and is open to students both with and without previous experience.
+Visiting students select from a variety of art and design concentrations, usually aligned with their major, and select any elective courses from the array of art, design, management, and humanities offerings for a total of 12 - 19 US credits.

 Complete online application

 Portfolio (see Academics)

 Digital photo (passport style)

 EU privacy consent form

 January 8, 2021 – May 14, 2021

 Cumulative GPA:* 2.75 (on a 4.0 scale)

 * contact SAI if you don’t meet requirements